nidhicode7/CodeSprint365/Studyflow/PythonCheatsheet.md

 💬 “Are strings mutable?”
 → No. Strings in Python are immutable.
 You must create a new one to change it.

----

-## 🌟 Now You’re Ready

-You can now:
-✅ Solve most Leetcode easy/mediums
-✅ Use Python for ML + projects
-✅ Explain code in interviews
-✅ Add this to your GitHub as a reference README